UFC 80: Rapid Fire: Predictions & Analysis

 A few statistical edges stand out.
 Liaudin throws significantly more leather — a 3.3 sig. strike per minute gap.
 Davis is far more active with takedowns, averaging 2.3 more per 15 minutes.
 Davis has tighter striking defense, making opponents miss more often.

 The Pick: Marcus Davis over Jess Liaudin.
-The model is firm on this one: Davis at 75%.
+We're leaning Davis here at 69%, a solid but not overwhelming edge.

 Wilson Gouveia vs Jason Lambert

-There's a real Elo separation here: Gouveia at 1030 versus Lambert at 890.
-That 139-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Gouveia at 1088 versus Lambert at 942.
+That 146-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Lambert throws significantly more leather — a 0.1 sig. strike per minute gap.
 Gouveia is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Gouveia has tighter striking defense, making opponents miss more often.